Skip to content

 AI systems that do not fall into the above categories.
 Spam filters, recommendation engines, content moderation tools, most internal business process automation, and video game AI all fall here.
 The EU AI Act imposes no obligations on minimal-risk systems.

 PM implication: No regulatory requirements does not mean no governance.
-Organisational AI policies, stakeholder expectations, and reputational risk considerations may still apply.
+Organizational AI policies, stakeholder expectations, and reputational risk considerations may still apply.
 Minimal-risk classification is a floor, not a ceiling.

 The Article 6(3) Mechanism: Annex III Does Not Always Mean High Risk